Skip to content

 The logger is set up to write to standard error (stderr) and uses a custom

-serialization function to format log messages which seq can consume.
+serialization function to format log messages which Seq can consume.

 team (str): The team name to include in the log output.
-Defaults to "physical_operations".
+Defaults to ``"physical_operations"``.

-application_name (str): The application name to include in the log output.
-Optional and defaults to None.
+application_name (str | None): The application name to include in the log output.
+Only

-job_id (str): The job id to include in the log output.
-Optional and defaults to None.
+job_id (str | None): The job id to include in the log output.
+Only included in the

 Returns:

-logger: A loguru logger instance configured for JSON serialization.
+Logger: A loguru logger instance configured for JSON serialization.

 Example: